abracadaniel/cardano-pool-docker/README.md

 To renew your KES keys and certificates you have to run the `generate_operational_certificate` command in the registration container on `host3`
 The status window in the block-producing container will tell you when you have to generate new keys.

-1. Start the command-line interface in the registration container containing the `cold-keys` directory, on `host3`.
+1. Start the command-line interface in the registration container, containing the `cold-keys` directory, on `host3`.
 Using `docker exec -it main-registration bash`.
 2. Run the `generate_operational_certificate` command and wait for it to complete.
 3. Copy the `config/staking/pool-keys/` directory on `host3` to the `config/staking/pool-keys/` directory on `host2`
 4. Restart the block-producing container on `host2`.